Ty1991twitter/SM64-Projects/README.md

+# SM64 SOURCE BUT I ADD RANDOM SHIT TO IT

+- Everything is in the other branches lmao

 # Super Mario 64

 - This repo contains a full decompilation of Super Mario 64 (J), (U), (E), and (SH).